Decarbonize LA: Powering a Cleaner Future - Clean Coalition

 In an economic analysis, NREL’s LA100 Study estimates that currently, it would be economically viable to develop ~8,300 MW to ~10,700 MW of rooftop and non-rooftop solar throughout the LA Basin, meaning that the energy value will at least make up for installation costs.

-This chart illustrates the significant gap between LADWP’s current and planned solar energy capacity versus the capacity needed to achieve 100% clean energy by 2035, as well as the total economically viable solar potential in the LA basin.
+This chart illustrates the significant gap between LADWP’s current and planned solar energy capacity versus the capacity needed to achieve 100% clean energy by 2035, as well as the total economically viable local solar potential in the LA basin.

 The Decarbonize LA team prepared a table to convey the progress and potential of the different solar programs in place in the city of LA.
 The different metrics in this “Solar Scorecard” are derived from LADWP’s data and the LA100 study’s solar siting work, and the general format is inspired by the Permacity Foundation’s solar scorecard methodology.